nawglan/blender-transfer-animation/README.md

 ### Scaling Factors

+You can specify scaling in two ways:

+#### Manual Scale Factor

-You can use any scale factor via the command line:
+Use any scale factor via the command line:

 ```bash
 # 50% scale